govindvarma1/keeper/README.md

 # Keeper

-keeper is a note taking which was built using as react
+keeper is a note taking which was built using react for front end